layer-3/docs/docs/legacy/glossary.md

 The term [Hashed Time Lock Contract (HTLC)](https://academy.binance.com/en/glossary/hashed-timelock-contract) refers to a special feature used to create [smart contracts](https://academy.binance.com/en/glossary/smart-contract) that are able to modify payment channels.
 Technically, the HTLC feature enables the implementation of time-bound transactions between two users.
 In practice, the recipient of a HTLC transaction has to acknowledge the payment by submitting a cryptographic proof within a specified timeframe (number of blocks).
 If the recipient forfeits or fails to claim the payment, the funds will be returned to the original sender.

-At Yellow Network we use [HTLC ](../../../legacy/architecture-and-design/#how-p2p-trading-works)to settle trades off-chain.&#x20;
+At Yellow Network we use [HTLC](../../../legacy/architecture-and-design/#how-p2p-trading-works)to settle trades off-chain.&#x20;

 #### High Frequency Trading (HFT)